Search This Blog

 Sunday, May 02, 2010

 “Yes?” he asked.
 Oh, he knew his effect on me.
 That little smirk.
-That little beautiful smile between those rose lips.
+That little beautiful smile between those lips.

 His hands played with my scarf for just a second before his touch melted on my face as hot as the sun itself, yet a wave of cold hit my face.
 His breath, it was so cold, and it caressed me with each breath he took.
-But no matter how used I was getting to his closeness, nothing could have prepared me for the way I felt when his rockstar lips rushed into mine.
-I could have sworn that this kiss had its own guitar solo playing in the background.
+But no matter how used I was getting to his closeness, nothing could have prepared me for the way I felt when his rockstar lips rushed into mine, playing it's own guitar solo in my mouth.
+And, as though my arms were entities of their own, they suddenly wrapped around his neck.

 Victor who?
 First kiss what?